awsdocs/amazon-eks-user-guide/doc_source/arm-support.md

 This topic describes how to create an Amazon EKS cluster and add worker nodes running on Amazon EC2 ARM instances to Amazon EKS clusters\.
 Amazon EC2 ARM instances deliver significant cost savings for scale\-out and ARM\-based applications such as web servers, containerized microservices, caching fleets, and distributed data stores\.

 **Note**
 These instructions and the assets that they reference are offered as a beta feature that is administered by AWS\.
 Use of these instructions and assets is governed as a beta under the [AWS service terms](https://aws.amazon.com/service-terms/)\.
-While in beta, Amazon EKS does not support using Amazon EC2 A1 or M6 instances for production Kubernetes workloads\.
+While in beta, Amazon EKS does not support using Amazon EC2 A1 instances for production Kubernetes workloads\.
 Submit comments or questions in a [GitHub issue](https://github.com/aws/containers-roadmap/issues/264)\.

 ## Considerations<a name="arm-considerations"></a>
-+ Worker nodes can be any [A1](https://aws.amazon.com/ec2/instance-types/a1) or [M6](https://aws.amazon.com/ec2/instance-types/m6/) type, but all worker nodes must be an ARM instance types\.
++ Worker nodes can be any [A1](http://aws.amazon.com/ec2/instance-types/a1/) or [M6g](http://aws.amazon.com/ec2/instance-types/m6/)instance type, but all worker nodes must be an A1 instance type\.
-+ Worker nodes must be deployed with Kubernetes version 1\.15, 1\.14 or 1\.13\.
++ Worker nodes must be deployed with Kubernetes version 1\.15, 1\.14, or 1\.13\.
 + To use ARM instance worker nodes, you must setup a new Amazon EKS cluster\.
 You cannot add worker nodes to a cluster that has existing worker nodes\.

 ## Prerequisites<a name="arm-prerequisites"></a>